 If you already have an IDM system in place, SafePaaS provides API services, so that SafePaaS access controls can work in conjunction with your ticketing system, (if that's what your organisation is using for manual IDM) or if you’re using a sophisticated IDM system we can leverage that and basically “talk” to it through these various IDM services that iAccess offers.

-How are our customers using SafePaaS identity governance to get a fine-grained level of security?
+How are our customers using SafePaaS Identity Governance to get a fine-grained level of security?

-One of our customers in the US is a government agency with a low-risk threshold compared to other businesses.
+One of our customers is a US government agency with a low-risk threshold compared to other businesses.
 The organisation has been mandated to ensure the safety and security, as well as the reliability of a nuclear arsenal to protect the nation.
 Whilst looking to improve their identity governance, they chose SafePaaS to replace a number of their legacy ID governance systems and fragmented approach to ID governance.
 The systems they had in place to maintain access across their ERP systems were making them spend a tremendous amount of time to accomplish this.
 They also had the problem that their auditors needed to rely on this data to perform certification through access controls and monitoring.
 By using AccessPaaS™, they could not only improve their controls, but also reduce the cost on the taxpayer.
 One of their objectives and missions is to improve efficiencies and save the taxpayer where they can.
 We could help them and give them a $50,000 saving in their first year.
 The remediation cost has been reduced as well as the manual steps that they were implementing to be able to manage this very cumbersome access governance process for a high-risk organization and they were able to mitigate that risk.

 They use SafePaaS to create certain policies to comply with the provisioning process, which goes beyond just segregation of duties.
 It’s critical to protect the information they have from getting in the wrong hands.
 They could reduce their cost of ownership overall and improve their controls and policies by implementing the ability to review, update, prepare, review and update changes to their roles and role design, which is the root cause of many entitlement creeps.
 They were also able to accelerate their approval process.
 The faster you can get access to the correct information you need, the faster you can be productive in doing your mission, which, in the case of our customer is to protect the US against threats.

-By using SafePaaS you can dashboard ID governance.
+By using SafePaaS you can dashboard ID Governance.
 SafePaaS provides a single dashboard with all your critical key performance indicators or your identity governance in one place.
 These dashboards allow you to drill down into it, so if you want to see a certain user or certain role or certain privileges, you can see how many open issues you have and what you should do to resolve the issue.
 Our rules engine enables you to define those policies that these results you can see are based on.
 The dashboards are based on the analysis that's done by selecting the rules.